Website Page

 Time to try yourself

 If you wish to replicate by yourself the analysis shown in the video demonstrations of this tutorial, you can sign up for a trial of Apromore Enterprise Edition.
 Once you sign up, you will find a few sample event logs in the Apromore workspace.
 The event logs that we used in the above videos can be found in the folder “Example Event Logs”.
 The event log of the manufacturing process is called Production_Data, while one of the Sepsis patient treatment event logs is called Sepsis Cases.
-You can also find the Production Data log from here and the Sepsis Cases log from here.
-You can also find these and other event logs from the public collection of event logs in the IEEE Task Force on Process Mining.

 Exercise